MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/TcpWrappers_32bit.md

 ## Compilation and Installation

-To compile tcp_wrappers 32-bit, run the following commands:
+To compile TCP Wrappers 32-bit, run the following commands:

 ```bash
 make clean